ocaml/ocaml/CONTRIBUTING.md

 ## Test you must.

 Whenever applicable, merge requests must come with tests exercising the affected features: regression tests for bug fixes, and correctness tests for new features (including corner cases and failure cases).
-For regression tests, testing other aspects of the feature (in particular, related edge cases) that are not currently covered is a good way to catch other instances of bugs -- this did happen several times in the past.
 Warnings and errors should also be tested.

-Tests go in the sub-directories of `testsuite/tests`.
-Running `make all` in `testsuite/` runs all tests (this takes a few minutes), and you can use `make one DIR=tests/foo` to run the tests of a specific sub-directory.
-There are many kind of tests already, so the easiest way to start is to extend or copy an existing test.

-In general, running a test produces one (or several) `.result` file, that are compared to one (or several) `.reference` file present in the repository; the test succeeds if they are identical.
-If your patch breaks a test, diffing the `.result` and `.reference` file is a way to see what went wrong.
-Some reasonable compiler changes affect the compiler output in way that make those outputs differ (for example slight modifications of warning or error messages may break all tests checking warnings).
-If you are positive that the new `.result` file is correct (and that the change in behavior does not endanger backward compatibility), you can replace the old `.reference` file with it.
-Finally, when adding new tests, do not forget to include your `.reference` files (but not `.result`) in the versioned repository.
+See [testsuite/HACKING.adoc](testsuite/HACKING.adoc) for details on how to write tests and run the testsuite.

-Testing is also a way to make sure reviewers see working (and failing) examples of the feature you fix, extend or introduce, rather than just an abstract description of it.
+Adding tests is also a way to make sure reviewers see working (and failing) examples of the feature you fix, extend or introduce, rather than just an abstract description of it.

-### Run tests before sending a PR

-You should run all the tests before creating the merge request or pushing new commits (even if Travis will also do it for you): `make tests` (this takes a few minutes).

-Unfortunately some of the `lib-threads` test are non-deterministic and fail once in a while (it's hard to test these well).
-If they consistently break after your change, you should investigate, but if you only see a transient failure once and your change has no reason to affect threading, it's probably not your fault.

 ## Description of the proposed change